yannguerin/role_of_luck_in_health_inequality/README.md

 We've used conda for our virtual environment.
 Please ensure conda is installed on your machine (see [Install Conda](https://docs.conda.io/projects/conda/en/stable/#install))

-The following commands are for a UNIX based operating system - and have only been tested on Linux.
-If you are running this on other operating systems you may encounter issues.
-For Windows, change "python3" to "py" when using Command Prompt.
+The following commands are for a UNIX based operating system and should be run in a terminal.
+For Windows, use Anaconda Prompt to run the commands.

 Create a virtual environment using conda, and install the required packages, by following this command: